 06 of 10

 Many foals are born with oddly bowed legs.
-This is called ‘windswept’ and is common to large foals born to smaller mares.
+This is called "windswept" and is common to large foals born to smaller mares.
 Because their ligaments and tendons are immature, they may also walk with their fetlocks almost touching the ground.
-Within a few days, as the foal becomes stronger, the legs should show signs of straightening up.
+Within a few days, as the foals become stronger, the legs should show signs of straightening up.
 If not, it’s time to call the veterinarian.

 07 of 10

 Foals are most often born at night, and birth often happens very quickly.
-It’s not unusual for an owner to nap by the stall then run and grab a quick cup of coffee or take a bathroom break only to find a foal waiting for them when they return.
+It’s not unusual for an owner to nap by the stall then run and grab a quick cup of coffee or take a bathroom break only to find a foal waiting for them when he or she returns.
 In the wild, this nocturnal and rapid birth helps to protect a mare and foal from predators when they are at their most vulnerable.

 08 of 10